New Radiocentre Ireland research shows that radio drives significant website traffic

 Introduction

 New research undertaken by Colourtext on behalf of Radiocentre Ireland reveals that there is a very strong relationship between radio advertising and website visits.
-The primary aim of the research is to establish a concrete, direct link between the transmission of radio ads and response, both classic short-term response (within a 0-15 min direct response peak) and longer-term delayed response (15min to 24hrs post-transmission).
+The primary aim of the research was to establish a concrete, direct link between the transmission of radio ads and response, both classic short-term response (within a 0-15 min direct response peak) and longer-term delayed response (15min to 24hrs post-transmission).

 For TV, website visitor traffic tends to peak sharply at around 50-60 seconds after a TV spot is broadcast.
 This clear response spike is usually over after c.
 10 minutes and is generally understood as the classic short-term direct response window.
 This is what direct spot attribution measurement and campaign performance metrics tend to focus on.